Shawy75/Shaw9575.github.io-1/_posts/2019-11-04-OracleSQL_NOTES_PART1.md

   - Explicit cursors

     An explicit cursor is an `SELECT` statement declared explicitly in the declaration section of the current block or a package specification.
 For an explicit cursor, you have the control over its execution cycle from `OPEN`, `FETCH`, and `CLOSE`.

+# Index
+## What is index?
+  Indexes are **special lookup tables** that the database search engine can use to **speed up data retrieval**.

+  An index helps to speed up `SELECT` queries and `WHERE` clauses, but it slows down data input, with the `UPDATE` and the `INSERT` statements.
+Indexes can be created or dropped with no effect on the data.

+  The basic syntax of a `CREATE INDEX` is as follows.
+  `CREATE INDEX index_name ON table_name;`

+## Cluster Index